kelvinchin12070811/rust-playground/readme.md

 development extension or from [vscode.dev](https://vscode.dev).
 Login to the same github account on prompt and we are ready to rock it.

+As the docker file pull the rust image via the latest tag, to update the rust version, simply rebuild the image and redeploy it.
+VS Code cli should updated by it self when needed.

 ## Usage

 The folder we going to write our rust code is at `/home/playground`.
 If you are not in this directory, you can use the